William & Mary welcomes applications from students transferring from Virginia's Community College System (VCCS).

 Many of the courses you take at VCCS have W&M equivalents [pdf].
 If you plan your coursework carefully, you may be able to transfer into W&M with some of your COLL and proficiency requirements fulfilled.

-William & Mary grants junior status to entering transfer students who come from VCCS with a completed Associate of Arts, Associate of Sciences or Associate of Arts & Sciences degree in a baccalaureate-oriented program.
+William & Mary grants junior status to entering transfer students who come from VCCS with a completed Associate of Arts, Associate of Sciences, or Associate of Arts & Sciences degree in a baccalaureate-oriented program.
 You may wait until the end of your first semester at W&M to declare your major.
-The courses you take at community college will determine your readiness to take advanced courses at W&M. We recommend specific courses you can take while in community college that will create a pathway towards your intended major.
+The courses you take at community college will determine your readiness to take advanced courses at W&M.